 "Although I be nothing, the signs of an Apostle were wrought among you."

 "The signs of an Apostle were wrought among you in all patience, and by signs and wonders."
-Amazing!
-What a sea of good works has he traversed in a few words!
+Amazing! what a sea of good works hath he traversed in a few words!
 And observe what it is he puts first, "patience."
 For this is the note of an Apostle, bearing all things nobly.
 This then he expressed shortly by a single word; but upon the miracles, which were not of his own achieving, he employs more.
 For consider how many prisons, how many stripes, how many dangers, how many conspiracies, how many sleet-showers of temptations, how many civil, how many foreign wars, how many pains, how many attacks he has implied here in that word, "patience!"
 And by "signs" again, how many dead raised, how many blind healed, how many lepers cleansed, how many devils cast out!
 Hearing these things, let us learn if we happen upon a necessity for such recitals to cut our good deeds short, as he too did.

 [AD 220] Tertullian on 2 Corinthians 12:12